menu icon

 dutch-baby-pancake-with-blueberries-in-a-cast-iron-pan

-Although the name suggests otherwise, The Dutch Baby Pancake is actually an American thing.
+Although the name suggests otherwise, The German Pancake/Dutch Baby is actually an American thing.
 From what I’ve read, they were made popular by German immigrants in the US, which makes sense because they do loosely resemble traditional German Pannekoeken.
-Apparently Dutch Baby Pancakes are fairly commonly found at diners in the states, but I’ve never encountered them on breakfast menus in Canada.
-I have a feeling that will change soon though, these babies are so impressive and really easy to make.
+Apparently German Pancakes are fairly commonly found at diners in the US, but I've never encountered them on breakfast menus in Canada.
+I have a feeling that will change soon eventually though because these babies are so impressive and really easy to make.

-The Dutch Baby Pancake is a few steps away from your average pancake, Its basically a giant popover.
+The German Pancake is a few steps away from your average pancake, Its more like a giant popover.
 Similar to a Yorkshire pudding, usually (but not always) made sweet, baked in a cast iron pan with melted butter, and eaten for breakfast.

-Like Yorkshire pudding, Dutch Babies are simple to make, and there are only a few ingredients to worry about.
+Like Yorkshire pudding, German Pancakes are simple to make, and there are only a few ingredients to worry about.
 That being said, there are a few key guidelines you have to follow if you want a successful, seriously puffed up pancake experience.

 I made a quick blueberry sauce for this one, by heating frozen blueberries and a touch of honey in a small pot and thickening slightly with potato starch.